shahin-ro/sap2000-automation/README.md

 - run analysis
 - run steel design (default code: `AISC360-16`)
 - export analysis log / design summary ratios to Excel
-- optimize member sections with a **genetic algorithm** to reduce structural weight
+- optimize member sections with a **genetic algorithm** to reduce structural weight.

 > Requires Windows + a licensed SAP2000 installation.
 The COM bridge will not work on macOS/Linux.